eXascaleInfolab/orbits/README.md

 - The benchmark runs on macOS with a few caveats:
 - - TRMF algorithm doesn't work with octave on macOS, so it will be disabled.
-- - The installation can take a really long time.
-The longest processes are installation of LLVM with brew and compilation of mlpack since brew doesn't contain this one.
+- - The installation takes longer than Linux.
 - macOS 10.13 or higher, homebrew
 - Sudo rights on the user
 - Clone the repository